Physician talks about the changes he’s seen

 Because the hospital’s pediatric emergency department treats more than 80,000 children each year — more than 200 kids each day — the team of caregivers has shifted over the years.

 A team of five physicians has grown to 20 pediatric emergency medicine-certified physicians, one general pediatrician, 12 pediatric emergency nurse practitioners and nine pediatric emergency medicine fellows.
-That’s in addition to the team of dedicated nurses, respiratory therapists and patient care associates who now are part of the care team.
+That’s in addition to the team of dedicated nurses, respiratory therapists and patient care Group who now are part of the care team.

 “We’re working at giving children a much better experience, and that includes having child life therapy as part of the team — something that’s essential in an emergency department,” Dr. Paul said.
 “They really help a child get through a procedure and stay calm.
 They allow us to use fewer sedation drugs and provide a better emergency experience for the entire family.”